-Our condensed consolidated financial statements are prepared in accordance with generally accepted accounting principles, or GAAP.
+Our condensed consolidated financial statements are prepared in accordance with U.S. GAAP.
 The preparation of our condensed consolidated financial statements requires us to make estimates, assumptions and judgments that affect the reported amounts of revenue, assets, liabilities, costs and expenses.
 We base our estimates and assumptions on historical experience and other factors that we believe to be reasonable under the circumstances.
 We evaluate our estimates and assumptions on an ongoing basis.
 Our actual results may differ from these estimates.

-There have been no significant or material changes in our critical accounting policies during the three and six months ended June 30, 2017, as compared to those disclosed in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Use of Estimates" in the Prospectus.
+There have been no significant or material changes in our critical accounting policies during the three and nine months ended September 30, 2017, as compared to those disclosed in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Use of Estimates" in the Prospectus.